AyanPutatunda/delloite-assignments-2/README.md

 Deploy (on a cloud provider [AWS, Azure, etc] or locally [docker, kubernetes, etc] ) an ML model such as (MNIST, Fashion MNIST), as an API endpoint.

 ## Solution
-Find a wokring lcode in github and writ teh flask end points for the same.
+Find a wokring codebase in github and writ teh flask end points for the same.
 Once done, docerize the entire app in github codespaces.

 ## Running
 1. Connect to github codespace or clone the repo in local.